-- 14. protect pregnancy, childbirth and post-delivery as specific situations of the female professional group, avoiding negative repercussions thereof on their professional career; - 15. promote programmes of collaboration with educational institutions to encourage the presence of the less represented gender in careers and training programmes relating to the businesses of the Group in which the presence of one of the genders is substantially lower than that of the other; and - 16. collaborate in the fight against gender violence through the establishment of specific programmes that include measures of protection, support and information, in order to accompany and protect the victims of gender violence. - d) standardise working conditions and the benefits received by part-time and fulltime professionals; - e) in the establishment of working conditions, respect the principle of equal working conditions for jobs that involve the same demands and have the same value; and - f) exclude prejudices that may exist with respect to persons whose social, cultural or educational status does not correspond to models traditionally considered to be standard or customary, and which may unduly inhibit professional progress based on the merit and ability of people.
+- 14. protect pregnancy, childbirth and post-delivery as specific situations of the female professional group, avoiding negative repercussions thereof on their professional career; - 15. protect pre-adoption and adoption, avoiding negative repercussions thereof on their professional career; - 16. promote programmes of collaboration with educational institutions to encourage the presence of the less represented gender in careers and training programmes relating to the businesses of the Group in which the presence of one of the genders is substantially lower than that of the other; and - 17. collaborate in the fight against gender violence through the establishment of specific programmes that include measures of protection, support and information, in order to accompany and protect the victims of gender violence. - d) standardise working conditions and the benefits received by part-time and full-time professionals; - e) in the establishment of working conditions, respect the principle of equal working conditions for jobs that involve the same demands and have the same value; - f) exclude prejudices that may exist with respect to persons whose social, cultural or educational status does not correspond to models traditionally considered to be standard or customary, and which may unduly inhibit professional progress based on the merit and ability of people; and - g) endeavour to ensure that design of the processes relating to the selection, hiring, management of labour relations, training and promotion of professionals in which artificial intelligence is used is governed by the principal of equal opportunity, upon the terms described in the preceding sections, and especially that the algorithms used, do not suffer from biases that violate the main principles of conduct assumed by the Group in this area due to their design or the actual results of their implementation, or prevent the verification thereof due to limitations on transparency and/or traceability of results.

-18. Main Principles of Conduct in connection with Diversity and the Promotion of Inclusion
+18. Main Principles of Conduct in connection with Diversity and the Promotion of Inclusion a) ensure non-discrimination among its professionals on the basis of any conditions or circumstances that are worthy of protection;